In a constantly-moving environment, you'll need cutting-edge managerial knowledge and skills to make efficient business decisions.

 If you have a background in economics, finance or other quantitative subjects, this MSc can help you shift your focus to a more business-oriented course of study.

-You'll be equipped with the technical knowledge needed to gather and analyse data, identify sources of finance and profit, formulate strategies and manage projects to carry out your plans.
-The programme will provide you with knowledge and skills to undertake a range of management roles, particularly in the financial services industry, large public sector organisations or in consultancy.
+You'll be equipped with the technical knowledge needed to gather and analyse data, identify sources of finance and profit, formulate strategies and manage projects.
+The course will provide you with knowledge and skills for a range of management roles, particularly in the financial services industry, large public sector organisations and consultancies.

 Alongside your formal classes, we arrange an extensive programme of guest speakers.
 Visitors from large multinational companies, small businesses and public sector organisations lead discussions on issues linked to their own businesses or past experiences.

 In the Autumn Term you'll develop core knowledge and skills in various areas of management which have an emphasis on business finance.
 In the second term, two option modules give you the chance to specialise in particular areas of financial management.